 Put trash in the can

 Keep our rivers clean by putting trash and unwanted fishing line in the trash can, not in the water or anywhere on land (where it could still end up in the water).
 Take pride in our birds and rivers by keeping our waters clean and healthy.

 These simple actions will help keep our rivers a haven for birds and people for generations to come.

-Thank you to the Orton Foundation for funding the creation of this video and their dedication to protecting North Carolina’s rivers and coasts.
+Thank you to the Orton Foundation for supporting the creation of this video and for their dedication to protecting North Carolina’s rivers and coasts.